filipejosilva/tournament_app/README.md

 ## How to run

-- Have Tomcat7 installed and configured
+- Have Tomcat7 installed and configured;

-- Deploy the application to tomcat by using this command "mvn tomcat7:deploy"
+- Deploy the application to tomcat by using this command "mvn tomcat7:deploy";

+- Open your local server.
+If you use VS Code you can use the plugin Live Server;

-- Open index.html and enjoy
+- Open your browser type the server url and enjoy!

 ## Bugs